Reactive-Network/kopli-faucet/README.md

 ## Deployment & Testing

-You will need the following environment variables configured appropriately to follow this script:
+This script guides you through deploying and testing the Reactive Faucet demo on the Sepolia Testnet.
+Ensure the following environment variables are configured appropriately before proceeding with this scrip:

 * `SEPOLIA_RPC`
 * `SEPOLIA_PRIVATE_KEY`